BTC DeFi in 2026: What's Changed and What's Next

 The growth of BTC DeFi has been supported by improvements in the surrounding infrastructure.
 Better wallet support for complex Bitcoin scripts means that users can interact with DeFi protocols without understanding the underlying technical details.
 Block explorers have added support for protocol-specific transaction types, making it easier to verify on-chain activity.

-Oracle networks have matured significantly.
-Early BTC DeFi protocols struggled with reliable price feeds, but current solutions offer decentralized, manipulation-resistant data that meets the requirements of lending protocols and other price-sensitive applications.
+Oracle networks have matured over the past two years.
+Early BTC DeFi protocols struggled with reliable price feeds.
+Current solutions offer decentralised, manipulation-resistant data that meets the needs of lending protocols.

 Risks and Open Questions